DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 VIRTUAL SERVERS

-- Although Cisco is more known for their networking DEVICES (ROUTERS, SWITCHES, FIREWALLS), they also offer HARDWARE SERVERS such as UCS (Unified Computing System)
+- Although Cisco is more known for their networking devices (routers, SWITCHES, FIREWALLS), they also offer hardware servers such as UCS (Unified Computing System)
-- The largest vendors of HARDWARE SERVERS include Dell, EMC, HPE, and IBM
+- The largest vendors of hardware servers include Dell, EMC, HPE, and IBM

 ---